kateyurasova/gmail-tester/README.md

 > [gmail] Found!

-3. Congratulations! `gmail-tester` is ready to use.
+3. Congratulations! `gmail-tester-extended` is ready to use.

 # API